Ultimate Wolverine: The Winter Soldier (#1-6)

+Logan (#7-12)

 Logan is visited by Kitty Pryde, who consoles him as they meet with Abigail Brand and Mikhail Rasputin.
 Meanwhile, Dr. Alongya Prostovich has taken notice that Winter Soldier has been gone for too long.
 Omega Red attacks Prostovich and drags her to join Magik in Limbo.
-After Kitty tells Logan about "The One" and how he scrubbed their location from the Eurasian Republic's databases, Logan has a brief argument with Sabretooth over not fulfilling his promise on what to do if the Rasputin family caught him.
-Kitty breaks up the fight.
+Logan has a brief argument with Sabretooth over not fulfilling his promise on what to do if the Rasputin family caught him until Kitty breaks up the fight.
 In Limbo, Magik scolds Prostovich for her failure and summons her demons to swarm her.
-Prostovich states that she has a way to destroy the Opposition if Magik spares her life.
-Back at the Opposition's headquarters, Mikhail welcomes the new recruits.
+At the Opposition's headquarters, Mikhail welcomes the new recruits.
 Beast then enlists Gambit, Sprite, Widow, and Guardian to accompany him on the mission and even enlists Logan, who Beast has not come up with a codename for.
 Sabretooth comes up with "Rosomahka", which Widow translates as "Wolverine".
-Meanwhile, Magik and Omega Red return to Colossus with Prostovich as Magik claims that Prostovich is sorry for her failure.
-As Prostovich mentions that she found a way to harness power from the Cerebellum and needs time to test it, Colossus states "Dr. Prostovich, you have my attention".
-A newspaper article talks about the death of Dimitri Peshkov and his claims that Mikhail Rasputin is still alive.
+Meanwhile, Magik and Omega Red return to Colossus with Prostovich, who states that she found a way to harness power from the Cerebellum and needs time to test it.

-At Zmiiyi "Snake" Island in the Black Sea, Wolverine accompanies Abigail Brand, Beast, Black Widow, Gambit, Guardian, and Sprite into raiding a mutant prison to free some guards.
+At Zmiiyi Island in the Black Sea, Wolverine accompanies Abigail Brand, Beast, Black Widow, Gambit, Guardian, and Sprite in raiding a mutant prison to free some guards.
 As Sprite phases through the wall, Wolverine tells Black Widow that there is something off, as he has not encountered any guards.
-Sprite returns and reveals that there are bodies everywhere.
-Upon entering the prison, they find the dead bodies.
-Going further, they come across a rambling Warren Worthington III, who constantly says "I won't let you".
-Warren ends up killing Abigail Brand and Beast before the remaining Opposition members subdue him.
-Wolverine notes that this country has messed with the minds of mutants as Black Widow states that Warren has been made into a "horseman of Apocalypse".
-Wolverine states that they have to work on Warren's brain before he kills them.
-Going up some stairs, Wolverine hear a scientist named Dr. Stragatsky having a transmission with Dr. Alongya Prostovich on the status of the Angel Specimen.
+Going further, the group comes across Warren Worthington III, who kills Brand and Beast before the remaining Opposition members subdue him.
+Wolverine hears scientist Dr. Stragatsky have a transmission with Alongya Prostovich on the status of the Angel specimen.
 It is then revealed that Stragatsky is dead and that Prostovich has not received a contact from anyone.
-She then sees Wolverine on the screen as he slashes the console.